ehsanestaji/Portfolio/Projects/Data-Driven Workflows/README.md

 I am a data scientist with a strong background in machine learning, statistical analysis, and data visualization.

 In this portfolio, you will find a selection of my projects that demonstrate my skills and experience in the field of data science.
 Each project includes a brief description, the tools and techniques used, and a summary of my contributions.

 ### Project 1: Climate Change Effect On Global Food
+This Tableau data visualization explores the potential impact of climate change on global food production using data from Socioeconomic Data and Applications Center (SEDAC).
+It presents the data in the form of interactive maps, scatter plots, and bar charts, allowing the user to see how crop yields are affected by changes in weather conditions.
+The visualization aims to highlight the importance of addressing climate change in order to secure the global food supply.

 ### Project 2: Covid Power Bi Dashboard